Promote yourself to the masses by

 national associations.
 Contact the executive

-director or educational committee chair to gage
+director or educational committee chair to gauge

 their interest.
 Offer to speak for free in